 As an owner of Collins I am too much in love with him to move him.
 On the flip side I refuse to pay the massive price to acquire him.
 There are two conflicting schools of thought that come into this decision-making process.
 Firstly, I drafted Collins at 3.04 in a rookie draft.
 This was a controversial move since dynasty darling Tyler Lockett was still on the board.
 I like Lockett, and I believe his future is still bright.
 However, Collins was top five DB scorer in each of his first two seasons, including being the #1 DB overall in 2016.

 Now yes I could likely move Collins for some much higher picks than I drafted him with, but those picks still have to pan out.
 So unless you are a flawless drafter why move him for that.
 If players are being offered for Collins than that is a little more subjective.
 I have been offered several trades for Collins involving players, and I have yet to pull the trigger on moving him.
 Secondly, my drafting of Collins in the third and him panning out increases the overall value of my team.
 While sometimes it smart to cash-in on that value, (considering he might not be this good three years from now), it is also worth looking how he enhances my team.
 How are other third round rookie picks from this class performing?
-Have any other third rookie picks on my squad increased their market value so dramatically?
+Have any other third round rookie picks on my squad increased their market value so dramatically?
 There may be more compelling arguments to move Collins, but I certainly have not come to accept them.

 Do All Bad Teams Have Good IDP Free Safeties:

 After much research, email exchanges with coaches and data entry I have come to realize some simple facts.
 A safety is a safety whether free or strong, boundary or weakside they will all make tackles.
-The FS in a single will likely struggle to keep up the tackle pace of his SS.
+The FS in a single high will likely struggle to keep up the tackle pace of his SS.
 Again this all depends on game flow and play calling.
 My brilliant co-host (@DFF_NickW) at the Edge Crushers podcast pointed out a very valuable truth bomb to me recently.
 He said “Run defenders on bad teams may be more valuable than pass defenders.
 Because if a team is routinely trailing in the second half of games, their pass defense will see less work.”

 The 1-15 Cleveland Browns saw 87 tackles from there SS starters while their FS starters produced only 52.
 This could change with Browns making the switch to the 4-3.
 The will also have the ability to audible when sub-package to base and that would let either Pryor or Jabrill Peppers slide into a temporary LB role, which would be IDP goodness.